joshuagrisham/samsung-galaxybook-extras/README.md

 The following features might be possible to implement but require  additional debugging and development:

 - "Dolby Atmos" mode for the speakers
+- "Outdoor Mode" for increasing screen brightness on models with `SAM0427`

 ### Supported devices